etcadinfinitum/autotuner/index.md

 In this project, we work to create a utility which processes an audio file (for example, human speech or synthesized musical notes) and and produces an audio which has its pitch corrected to a desired frequency in the Western chromatic scale.
+We achieve this through the implementation of a basic, peak-based, pitch-shifting phase vocoder.
+Tuning is achieve by using a Short-Time Fourier-Transform to allow us to isolate fundamental frequencies, calculate and perform shift, then use an Inverse Short-Time Fourier-Transform to reassemble the now tuned signal.
+Results including spectograms and audio files for two such attempted implementations are included, and future work and areas for improvement are outlined.

 ## Background